AyushSingh13/ayush.tech/README.md

 The technologies and libraries used to make this website include:

-- GatsbyJS (with the beloved React, of course) :heart:
+- GatsbyJS (built on top of the beloved React, of course) :heart:
 - styled-components

 ### Installation